thehijacker/dicesoccer/LOGGING.md

 ## Requirements

 - PHP 7.0 or higher (for logging functionality)
-- Write permissions on the `multiplayer-logs/` directory
+- Write permissions on the `logs/` directory
 - If PHP is not available, logging is automatically disabled

 ## Privacy Considerations

 Log files contain:
 - Player names (as entered by users)
-- IP addresses
 - Game statistics and timestamps

 **Important:** Ensure compliance with local privacy laws and regulations.
 Consider: